v-rgrace/Viva/Viva/glint/setup/add-new-questions.md

 Select the **+ Create** button.
 A **Create Question** window opens.

 > [!CAUTION]
-> Your organization may have policies governing appropriate survey questions for employees.
+> Your organization may have policies governing appropriate survey items for employees.
 Ensure you have consulted any such policies before proceeding.
 Rather than create a new item, search the Question Library for existing questions that could be reused or repurposed.
 Glint standard questions are validated and typically come with benchmarks and action plans.

 For your new item, complete the following fields:
 1. Select a **Language** from languages prepopulated in the dropdown menu